Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/09-Building-Applications/1-single-page-apps/2-building-and-deploying.md

 - Medium Effort on the Sonnet Model (you can experiment here but this is our recommendation)
 - Planning mode set for Claude Code.

-> be adviced using a model like Opus may consume too many tokens and leave your project incomplete.
+> be advised using a model like Opus may consume too many tokens and leave your project incomplete.

 #### Leveraging Claude Code